Program Coordinator Debbie Witsken

 To complete the requirements of the OTA Program, a student must:

-• A student may not progress to the next semester coursework without having successfully completed all of the current semester courses (OCTA and general education courses) with a grade of C or better
+A student may not progress to the next semester coursework without having successfully completed all of the current semester courses (OCTA courses) with a grade of C or better

-In order to reduce the course load, students are strongly encouraged to have all general education courses completed prior to the start of the second semester (fall) in the program.
+In order to reduce the course load, students must have all general education courses completed prior to the start of the second semester (fall) in the program with the exception of a Humanities elective.

 To be eligible for graduation with an Associate of Applied Science Degree in Occupational Therapy Assistant, a student must: